renekreijveld/macOS-Local-Development-Setup/development.setup.english.md

 $ xdebug-toggle off
 ```

-# Startdevelopment and Stopdevelopment
+# Startdevelopment, Stopdevelopment and Restartdevelopment

 Personally I don't want Apache and MySQL te start at every (re)boot automatically.
-For starting en stopping Apache and MySQL I use these two simple scripts:
+For starting, stopping and restarting Apache and MySQL I use these three simple scripts:

 ```
 $ touch /usr/local/bin/startdevelopment